-Before choosing either an inbound or outbound marketing strategy, there are several factors to consider.
-Only by knowing the following can you choose the right strategy.
+Before choosing an inbound or outbound marketing strategy, there are several factors to consider.
+Only by knowing the following can you select the right one.

 Knowing your buyer personas is essential to the success of any business.
 This is how marketers connect, engage, influence and ultimately sell their products and services.

 Identifying your goals is vital when deciding between an inbound or outbound strategy.
-If you’re intent on building your brand awareness, then an inbound strategy is most effective.
-If you want to try to influence as many potential customers as possible in a short period of time, then an outbound strategy is most effective.
+If you’re trying to target a specific group, an inbound strategy is most effective.
+If you want to try to influence as many potential customers as possible in a short period, then an outbound strategy is most effective.

 Depending on your budget, timeframe and products or services, effective strategies combine inbound and outbound tactics.
-This way you have the opportunity of boosting short-term sales, whilst laying the foundations for long term customer retention and business growth.
+This way you have the opportunity of boosting short-term sales while laying the foundations for long-term customer retention and business growth.

 How you promote yourself should be honest and transparent.
 It’s unwise to use inbound or outbound tactics that go against your core values.

 Customers see right through this.
-It takes time to earn a good reputation, but even the best reputation can be shattered in a matter of moments!
+It takes time to earn a good reputation, but even the best reputation can shatter in a matter of moments!

-Investing in an inbound marketing strategy for us, will always win over an outbound strategy, but this is not straight forward.
+Investing in an inbound marketing strategy will always win, but this is not straightforward.

-An inbound strategy will inevitable need more investment in time and money before you start to see an increase in website visits, leads and customers.
-You have to be prepared to play the long game, but after around 6 months of deploying a solid inbound campaign you will start to see the growth.
+An inbound strategy needs investment, time and money before you start to see an increase in website visits, leads and customers.
+You have to be patient, but after around six months of deploying an inbound campaign, you'll start to see growth.

-Well structured Pay-Per-Click campaigns will drive targeted traffic to your website and over time will become an integral part of your inbound campaign, as you start to promote your content.
+Structured pay-per-click campaigns will drive targeted traffic to your website, and over time will become an integral part of inbound campaign promotion.

-In-turn, this will bolster your whole sales process and allow you to position your business as a leading resource for services and products, making sales happen much easier.
+This will improve your sales process and position your business as a leader, making sales easier.